ldn-softdev/jtc/User Guide.md

 `jtc` is super efficient searching recursively even huge JSONs structures - normally no exponential search decay will be observed
 (which is very typical for such kind of operations).
 The decay is avoided because `jtc` builds a cache for all searches (whenever cacheing is required, both recursive and non-recursive) and thus all subsequent matches are taken from the cache.
-Though, there are cases when search could not be _cached_ in principle - when the search lexeme is a _dynamic_ type, i.e. when resolution of the search is dependent on the _namespace_ value.
+Though, there are cases when search could not be _cached_ in principle - when the search lexeme is a _dynamic_ type, i.e., when resolution of the search is dependent on the _namespace_ value.
 Here's the list of such search types:
   * `q`,`Q`: the lexemes refer (internally) to _namespaces_ when performing search and hence not cacheable